-Let us assume that you already choose which rose to plant, you know the best location in your garden and you are ready to take-off for the most stunning rose garden your neighborhood ever have seen.
+Let us assume you already have chosen your rose, know the best location in your garden and you are ready to take off for the most stunning rose garden your neighborhood has ever seen.

-Your mail-order package just arrived and you are eager to grab the shovel and dig the plant hole instantly.
+The mail-order package has just arrived and you are eager to grab the shovel and dig the plant hole instantly.

 Great, I am always excited too, when it comes to planting a newly arrived rose-delivery.

-However, you do not have to hurry, because before planting, freshly arrived roses need a special treatment.
-Depending on what type of rose you bought, the planting procedure varies a little bit.
+However, you do not have to hurry, because before planting, freshly arrived roses need a little treatment.
+Depending on what type of plant you bought, the planting procedure varies a little bit.